jason-p-cress/Impact-Add-Maintenance-Window-API/README.md

 This policy is an example on how to automate creation of maintenance windows through the use of Impact's policy API.
 This code includes some of the MWM_AddAllFromFile policy code.
 09/18/24 Jason Cress (jcress@us.ibm.com)

+To use this policy, create a new IPL Impact policy named AA_Add_MWM_Via_REST.
+(We prepend name here to ensure the policy shows near the top of our policy list).

-To use this policy, you need to create the following input parameters in the policy settings, and they should all be of type string.
+Next, create the following input parameters in the policy settings, and they should all be of type string.
 Policy settings can be accessed by clicking on the policy settings icon in the policy editor toolbar:

 ![image info](./images/policy-settings-icon.png)

-Explanation of input parameter is in parentheses.
+These are the required input parameters, with explanation in parentheses.

 windowType (otw=one time window, dow=day of week, dom=day of month, nth=nth day of month)\
 userName\